zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/common/notebook-setup.md

 Data Science notebook sessions are interactive coding environments for building and training models.
 Notebook sessions provide access to a JupyterLab serverless environment that is managed by the Data Science service.
 All notebook sessions run in the Data Science service tenancy.

-A Notebook session is associated with a compute instance, VCN and block storage.
+A Notebook session is associated with a compute instance, VCN, subnet and block storage.
 There are two block storage drives that are associated with a notebook session.
 There is a boot volume that is initialized each time the notebook session is activated.
 Any data on the boot volume is lost when the notebook session is deactivated or terminated.
 There is an additional block storage that is persisted when a notebook session is deactivated but it is not persisted when a notebook session is terminated.
 This block volume is mounted in the ``/home/datascience`` directory and it is where the JupyterLab notebooks, data files, installed custom software and other files should be stored.

-When a notebook session is activated or created, the compute instance shape, block storage  and VCN are configured.
+When a notebook session is activated or created, the compute instance shape, block storage, VCN and subnet are configured.
 Thus, these resources can be changed by deactivating a notebook session, then activating the session and changing the configuration.
 The size of the block storage can only be increased.

 ## Creating a Notebook Session